Advanced Accelerator Applications

 Advanced Accelerator Applications (AAA or Adacap) is a France-based pharmaceutical group, specialized in the field of nuclear medicine.

 The group operates in all three segments of nuclear medicine (PET, SPECT and therapy) to diagnose and treat serious conditions in the fields of oncology, neurology, cardiology, infectious and inflammatory diseases.

 In late October 2017, Reuters announced that Novartis would acquire the company for $3.9 billion, paying $41 per ordinary share and $82 per American depositary share representing a 47 percent premium.
 On January 22, 2018, Novartis AG announced the successful completion of the tender offer by its subsidiary, Novartis Groupe France S.A.

 History

 AAA was created in 2002 by Italian physicist Stefano Buono to exploit a patent from the European Organization for Nuclear Research (CERN).

 AAA currently has a total of 31 sites in 12 countries, including: 19 production facilities in 8 countries (in Europe and the U.S.) that manufacture targeted radioligand therapies and precision imaging radioligands, and 6 sites with R&D activity.

 In October 2017, Novartis announced that it intended to acquire the company for US$3.9 billion.
+The acquisition was completed in January 2018.

+In January 2024, AAA announced plans to expand manufacturing capabilities and build additional RLT supply facilities in Sasayama, Japan, and Haiyan, Zhejiang, China.

+In August 2024, Siemens Healthineers bought the diagnostic arm of Advanced Accelerator Applications that specialises in producing radioactive chemicals used for cancer scan for more than $224 million.